Pros and cons of cross training employees

 Cross training across the organization will not happen overnight, it is likely to take several training sessions for each position.
 It may also entail putting together operating manuals for any information systems or other technologies necessary for a given position.

 Initial costsAny kind of investment is going to incur some sort of cost.
 If an external or internal person is needed to conduct training, this will involve either time or money.
 The fact that people will also need to be pulled away from their regular jobs in order to learn new ones might temporarily cost productivity.
 Managers who invest the time in promoting cross training are pulled away from other tasks, and this too is a cost.

 However, while this initial investment may seem like a lot, it is important when considering this downside whether or not the benefits will outweigh these costs over the cost of time.
 Like most investments, seeing a payoff often takes time.

 Too much accessOne important factor to consider is allowing any single employee too much access to information.
 Segregation of duties is an important facet to consider.
 There are reasons that security access of different levels is given on a "need to know" basis depending on a job description, so it is important to carefully select which employees will be chosen to cross train for specific jobs.
 For instance, you don't want someone compiling sales figures learning how to do accounting and deposit tasks because that opens up room for fraud.
 This disadvantage of cross training can easily be mitigated through careful selection and evaluation of each employee's primary job responsibilities.

-May meet some resistanceChange is hard and it would not be surprising to see some employees exhibit signs of resistance to having to learn new tasks.
+You may meet some resistanceChange is hard and you shouldn't be surprised to see some employees exhibit signs of resistance to having to learn new tasks.
 It may be fear or uncertainty or the unknown, or it could simply be because employees may feel resentful of having additional responsibilities without extra pay.
-Either way, these situations would have to be dealt with which may not be easy.
+Either way, these situations would have to be dealt with which may or may not be easy.